SUSE-Technical-Marketing/demo-rancher-on-ionos-cloud/README.md

 IONOS_TOKEN
 ```

-Learn more about the IONOS Token how to obtain it:
+Learn more about the IONOS Token and how to obtain it:
 [https://github.com/ionos-cloud/sdk-go#token-authentication](https://github.com/ionos-cloud/sdk-go#token-authentication)

 Required `terraform.tfvars` variables: